Skip to content

 12. Don’t use your favorite Premier League team as a password (easily hackable)

-Hundreds of thousands of UK people use their favorite Premier League team names as a password, which are effortless to crack by cyber criminals.
+Hundreds of thousands of UK people use their favorite Premier League team names as passwords, which are effortless to crack by cybercriminals.

 The most common team names used in passwords are (in numbers of people using them):